GladysAssistant/v4-website/docs/plus/open-api.md

 ### First step, install Shortcuts and create a new shortcut

 You need to install the "Shortcuts" app on the app store.
-It's made by Apple, and it's free to use.
+It's made by Apple and it's free to use.

 Then, create a new shortcut, and add a new web action: